Native Plant Resources

 Southern Blue Flag

-These are some resources I’ve found especially helpful.
+These are some resources I’ve found especially helpful:

 Wild Ones is a national organization that advocates landscaping with native plants.
 The Lexington chapter’s activities include garden tours, field trips, speakers, workshops, and plant exchanges.
 It’s a great place to learn and share ideas with others.
 Visitors are always welcome.